 Table of Contents

 The basics of a buyoutThe basics of a buyout

-When you sign a lease, you agree to pay a certain amount of rent per month for a period of time (e.g. one year or two years.
+When you sign a lease, you agree to pay a certain amount of rent per month for some time (e.g., one year or two years.
 However, you may want to leave early.
-In this case, you approach your landlord, and, he/she may offer you a deal to leave.
+In this case, you approach your landlord, and he/she may offer you a deal to leave.
 The landlord has the incentive to do so when your rent is below market, such as a rent-stabilized unit.

 In other cases, the landlord may approach you since he/she wants to raise the rent, but the law forbids it since you are a rent-regulated tenant.
 There are various ways a rent-stabilized apartment becomes deregulated while a rent-controlled apartment becomes decontrolled through a vacancy.

 If you do not want to move and receive the buyout, you can refuse the offer, and the landlord cannot contact you for six months.
 Otherwise, it is considered harassment.

 What I need to knowWhat I need to know

 In the past, the amount landlords have offered varied greatly.
 There is no regulation on the amount he/she can offer or even a standard for determining the amount.
 You are in a better position to negotiate if your unit is in a desirable location, your rent is well below the market rate, and you are one of the last holdouts.
 However, there are a host of other factors that can come into play.

 It is a complicated area.
 Not only do you need to understand the economics, but also the building owner’s motivation and the tax consequences to both you and the landlord.

 You can turn to a lawyer for advice.
 You should look for a real estate attorney that has done lease buyouts.